Subnet

 A subnet, or subnetwork, is a logical subdivision of an IP network.
 The practice of dividing a network into two or more networks is called subnetting.

-Computers that belong to the same subnet are addressed with an identical group of its most-significant bits of their IP addresses.
+Computers that belong to the same subnet are addressed with an identical group of most-significant bits of their IP addresses.
 This results in the logical division of an IP address into two fields: the network number or routing prefix, and the rest field or host identifier.
 The rest field is an identifier for a specific host or network interface.

 The routing prefix may be expressed as the first address of a network, written in Classless Inter-Domain Routing (CIDR) notation, followed by a slash character (/), and ending with the bit-length of the prefix.
 For example, is the prefix of the Internet Protocol version 4 network starting at the given address, having 24 bits allocated for the network prefix, and the remaining 8 bits reserved for host addressing.
 Addresses in the range to belong to this network, with as the subnet broadcast address.
 The IPv6 address specification is a large address block with 2^{96} addresses, having a 32-bit routing prefix.